tdwg/website/conferences/2022/instructions-for-editors/index.md

 ### What authors see

-**Please review [TDWG 2022 Instructions for Abstract Submission](../instructions-for-abstract-submission/).** This will help you understand the ARPHA workflow from the author's point of view and what is expected of you.
+**Please review [TDWG 2022 instructions for abstract submission](/conferences/2022/instructions-for-abstract-submission/).** This will help you understand the ARPHA workflow from the author's point of view and what is expected of you.
 Begin to edit and work with authors as soon after submission as possible.
 If you are working with a team, divide the workflow and communicate, but be sure to work in ARPHA for your editing, not elsewhere.

 **Update 8 July 2022: Notification of provisional acceptance of abstracts.** All currently submitted abstracts have been provisionally accepted for inclusion in TDWG 2022, however _authors will not be able to see the_ Accepted with revisions _flag (or any other [flag that we as editors use](#flags)), in their ARPHA dashboard._